 This has been a recipe in the making for a while now, and I couldn’t be more excited to share this amazing pizza dough with you!
 It requires 30 minutes of your time on night one while the remainder of the time is left untouched (rising & fermenting).
-The next day, you will need to make the final dough with the pre-ferment and with more water, flour, and salt, let it rise for a few more hours.
+The next day, you will need to make the final dough with the pre-ferment and more water, flour, and salt.
+Let the dough rise for a few more hours before using.
 By the time you are ready to make dinner, this dough will be ready for pizza night.

-When we moved to Bloomsburg, PA a few years ago for Jake’s fellowship training, it was difficult to find a decent and healthy pizza for our Friday movie-nights-in.
-That’s when I went on a mission to find the best pizza dough possible that could feel like we were “eating out or ordering in”.
+When we moved to Bloomsburg, PA, a few years ago for Jake’s fellowship training, it wasn’t easy to find a decent and healthy pizza for our Friday movie-nights-in.
+That’s when I went on a mission to find the best pizza dough possible that could feel like we were “eating out or ordering in.”

 - Make the poolish pre-ferment the night before by allowing it to ferment untouched for 12 to 14-hours.
-If you will be home all day, then I would aim to make the poolish around 8-9 PM.
-If you won’t be around during the day, I recommend making the poolish around 5-5 PM.
+If you will be home all day, I would aim to make the poolish around 8-9 PM.
+If you aren’t around during the day, I recommend making the poolish around 5-5 PM.
 The reasoning behind this is fermentation.
-If you the dough ferments (rests) too long, the final product will have an excess of alcohol (an overdeveloped flavor).
+If the dough ferments (rests) too long, the final product will have an excess of alcohol-flavor, an overdeveloped flavor.
 If the dough does not ferment (rests) long enough, the sweet flavors won’t fully develop.
 Therefore, fermenting time is key.
 A good pizza is when you eat the crust.
 If you ever found yourself eating everything but the crust, then it’s most likely, the dough did not have enough flavor, or the flavor was not delightful.

 - Store poolish in the microwave with the light on underneath.
 This keeps the dough warm while it ferments (rests).
 The temperature of the dough plays an important role when the dough is rising and developing its flavors.
 It also encourages rapid reproduction of yeast (sugar in / gas out) and a quicker fermentation process.